JWar959/palindrome_sequence/README.md

 Ensure you have a C++ compiler installed.
 Clone the repository to your local machine:

+Using the command prompt:

 git clone https://github.com/JWar959/palindrome_sequence.git
 cd palindrome_sequence

 Compile the program using the following command:

 g++ -o palindromeChecker main.cpp

 Make sure queueAsArray.h, myStack.h, queueADT.h, and stackADT.h are included in your project directory.

 Usage

 To run the program, use the following command:

-./palindromeChecker
-When prompted, input your passage line by line.
-Type end on a new line to finish input.
+./palindromeChecker (or just 'palindromeChecker', depending on your technical specifications) When prompted, input your passage line by line.
+Type 'end' on a new line to finish input.

 Example: